lichuachua/MSC/README.md

 ### Training

-6. Return to the current folder, run 'qsub train.sh', and wait for the current task to complete After the training is completed, you will see the trained model file in the 'fine-tune-lora' folder, as shown below：
+6. Return to the current folder(lora/pokemon folder), run 'qsub train.sh', and wait for the current task to complete After the training is completed, you will see the trained model file in the 'fine-tune-lora' folder, as shown below：